 In the fall of 2009 I was taken ill.
 It started with regular fever and got worse over the month.
 My life got cryogenised in terms of priorities; the fact that I had recently acquired admission in one of the finest Universities in London with a full scholarship did not alter my situation.
-It was as though a fairy godmother had whisked her magic wand and turned the pumpkin into a golden carriage, however, the clock had struck twelve sooner than it ought.
+A fairy godmother had whisked her magic wand and turned the pumpkin into a golden carriage, however, the clock had struck twelve sooner than it ought.

 Lying on that tiny little bed I would stare at the ceiling for hours at a stretch, perhaps hoping a wormhole to suddenly appear in the middle and warp the fabric of time, conveniently, transporting me to the point where I would be on a flight bound for Heathrow.
 However, nothing of that sort ever happened, the only activity the ceiling above saw was that of a gecko that would flit across at odd intervals to catch a fly or a spider, most of the time even the gecko remained entirely frozen.